bcarlet/ptx-math/README.md

 - `-DPTXM_USE_PIC=ON` to generate position-independent code (automatic for shared libraries)
 - `-DPTXM_ENABLE_CUDA=OFF` to disable targets requiring CUDA (namely `ptxmvalidate`)

 Building requires compilers for C11 and C++11.
 Components requiring CUDA are optional and can be disabled with the provided CMake option.
-The PTXM library requires support for the BMI2 extension.
+The PTXM library requires processor support for the BMI2 x86 extension.

 ## Caveats